 All Mountain Skis

 This brings us to the All Mountain Ski.
-All mountain skis are designed to work well on both groomed runs and going off piste into the ungroomed.
-They are not the perfect ski for skiing groomers.
-They aren’t the perfect ski for skiing deep powder.
-But they tend to do everything pretty well.
+All mountain skis are designed to work well on both groomed runs and as an off piste ski for ungroomed areas.
+They are not the perfect on piste ski for skiing groomers.
+They aren’t the perfect ski for skiing deep powder snow.
+They tend to do everything pretty well.
+They are sometimes referred to as a freeride ski.
+The only real difference between a ski marketed as “all mountain” or “freeride” is that sometimes freeride skis are a little stiffer.

 These skis are wider under your foot.
-There are many widths available from 80mm to 120mm.
+They are available with a waist width from 80mm to 120mm.
 I find the sweet spot to be 90 to 100mm in width.
 At that width, they don’t put the edge of the ski way outside of your boot and still feel good carving turns.
 They have enough width to float up in powder.
+A wider ski in the 105 to 120mm starts feeling weird on groomers and they put more force into your knee joints because the edge of your skis is farther offset from the center of your foot.

 All mountain skis have a generous sidecut like parabolic skis.
 This makes them easier to turn.
 As an intermediate skier still working on your turns you need something easy to turn.